 For many, meaning is found in the sciences through which, it is hoped, the improvement of life is achieved.
 To a large extent, this has been the case.
 The daily comforts we take for granted in the Western world are largely due to advancements brought about by science.
 But living more comfortably is not the same as living more fully.
 To live fully is to live truly.
 To live truly is to live in accordance with the transcendent meaning of life, a meaning derived by its Creator (Acts 17:24-31; Rom.
 11:36; Rev. 4:11).
 Detached from this reality, the scientific enterprise can only be seen as producing creaturely comforts, like the last meal of a death row inmate.

-The celebrity naturalistic scientists of our day, such as Dawkins, Atkins, Krauss, Tyson, and Nye – the first three I refer to as the arrogant sons of science (or A.S.S.; sometimes you have to be blunt) – all tell us it is unscientific to conclude there is a God based on the material world, because it is assumed that if you can’t see it, poke it, or taste it, it isn’t there.
-This, however, is to view science as purely deductive to the exclusion of induction.
-This staunch empiricism is an Enlightenment definition of science rooted in philosophical naturalism.
-It is not the thinking of the ancients, those noble guardians of wisdom.
+The celebrity naturalistic scientists of our day, such as Dawkins, Atkins, Krauss, Tyson, and Nye – the first three I refer to as the arrogant sons of science – all tell us it is unscientific to conclude there is a God based on the material world, because it is assumed that if you can’t see it, poke it, or taste it, it isn’t there.
+This, however, fails to appreciate that science is both inductive and deductive.
+Prior to empiricism, scientific endeavors made proper use of philosophical inquiry.
+This staunch empiricism is an Enlightenment definition of science rooted in naturalism, which itself is a philosophical perspective, but many don’t seem to appreciate this.
+This perspective is not the thinking of the ancients, those noble guardians of wisdom.
 It is, instead, bound up in the thoughts of yesterday, wherein lies folly.
 Yet, these naturalists stand on the shoulders of scientific giants who saw their faith in God as motivation for their scientific endeavors.
 Today, however, we are told such notions have no place in the sciences.

 What advancements in science demonstrate is that no one, not even the smart ones, can escape the essence of what it means to be man – the image-bearer of the Creator.
 The drive to discover and create and improve is testimony to their innate knowledge of life’s true meaning.
 This is an important point to grasp.
 I’m not saying the atheist has no moral standards or ethical outlook.
 Quite the contrary.
 As man, it’s in their very nature, and from nature one acts.
 Therefore, it is not uncommon for these naturalistic scientists to be driven by some desire to do good for humanity.
 Bill Nye serves as a fitting example of this: “When I talk reverently about the nerd mindset [i.e. the scientific mindset], I’m extolling the virtues of a worldview that involves gathering as much information as possible and being constantly on the lookout for ways to use it for the greater good.”
 Nye’s “greater good” mentality, while noble in itself, does not properly arise from his naturalistic, evolutionary worldview.
 In a world that sprung forth from nothing, there is no ultimate standard or authority by which we may derive notions of virtue and goodness.
 He may be speaking truly, but he is not speaking soundly.